-A complete list of all the archery books you need – and why.
+Bow International have compiled a list of some of the essentials for your collection – and why.
 By Tom Hall, Emma Davis and Bow Staff.

 Author: USA Archery

 The official handbook from USA Archery, this book sets out to provide a comprehensive guide to all areas of shooting recurve and compound.
 As a reference book it contains a wealth of information, with chapters covering aspects of equipment set up and tuning, training methods and planning, technique and mental strategies.

 Topics are divided up into self-contained chapters, with contributions by KiSik Lee, Guy Krueger and Butch Johnson, among other well-known names.